surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 Note that even with an OPCode cache, like OPCache, class creation and destruction still happen at every request, about user declared classes.
 OPCache only speeds up those two steps.

-So you have noted that, if you activate many PHP extensions, that each declare many classes, but you just use a small part of them : you are wasting memory as well.
+So you have noted, if you activate many PHP extensions that each declare many classes, but you just use a small part of them : you are wasting memory as well.
-Remember that PHP extensions declare their classes at the time PHP starts, even if in later requests to come, those classes will not be used.
+Remember that PHP extensions declare their classes at the time PHP starts, even if in later requests to come those classes will not be used.
-That's why we usually tell users to not keep enabled PHP extensions they just don't use : that's a pure memory waste, especially if the extension declares many classes.
+That's why we usually tell users to not keep enabled PHP extensions they just don't use : that's a pure memory waste, especially if the extension declares many classes (among other things extension may allocate as well).

 ### Classes, interfaces or traits are all the same